Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 If I get a specialist assessment by a clinical psychologist, can I skip seeing a psychiatrist and go straight to my GP?

-In some cases, yes, if your GP or Nurse Practitioner offers ADHD prescribing and is comfortable managing your care.
+Yes, but only if your GP or Nurse Practitioner offers ADHD prescribing and is comfortable managing your care.
 People with complex mental or physical health histories may still be advised to see a psychiatrist.

 Probably, but it will not be low-cost.

 ADHD consultations will usually require longer appointments than standard GP visits.

-While GP fees are typically lower than psychiatrist fees, these will still be extended consultations and priced accordingly.
+While GP fees are typically lower than psychiatrist fees, these are still extended, specialist consultations and should be priced accordingly.

-Will access improve quickly?
+Is access improving quickly?

 We also know wait times are not only about workforce shortages; they're also about efficient service design and creating work environments where clinicians want to work.
-At MindMatters Clinic, we have shown that with the right systems and support, high-quality ADHD care can be delivered and long waits eliminated, with an average wait time under 3 weeks.
+At MindMatters Clinic, we have shown that with the right systems and support, high-quality ADHD care can be delivered and long waits eliminated, with an average wait time under three weeks.
 There is genuine reason to be cautiously optimistic that access can improve if similar models are adopted more widely.

 Will the new rules resolve the ADHD medication shortage?